How to Write a Debt Collection Letter: With Sample Letters and Templates

 But just in case you stumbled here looking for the definition, let me summarize.
 Debt collectors do exactly what it sounds like they do…collect debts.
 If a borrower doesn’t pay their bill, then the collector buys these past-due payments from the business or creditor.
 They then try to collect what the person owes.

-To do this, they send debt collection letters.
-Put simply, these remind an individual that they owe money.
+A debt collection letters reminds an individual that they owe money.
 The goal is that the person will finally pay, especially now that their bill is in the hands of a collection agency.
 After all, no one wants to deal with any potential legal action.

 I’m sure you can agree.
 Even as a debt collector, you don’t want to handle potential lawsuits.
 But how do you get people to pay before it gets to that point?